- To show a concept of SaveToDB usage for application development.

 - To show a method of system integration.

-This example is included to SaveToDB standalone installer.
+This example is included into SaveToDB SDK.
 Example's data stored in SQL Azure.

-So, you can try this example right after install.
+So, you can try this example right after download.

-Also you can download SaveToDB SDK to deploy this example to internal SQL Server or SQL Azure.
+Also, you may deploy this example to your on-premise SQL Server or SQL Azure.